-I was keeping quiet about this hypothesis, as it contradicts Gary Taubes, Michael R Eades & Richard D Feinman and Eugene J Fine.
+I was keeping quiet about this, as it contradicts Gary Taubes, Michael R Eades & Richard D Feinman and Eugene J Fine.

-Please note: This post is not criticising low-carb, high-fat diets in any way, shape or form.
-I'm just trying to point out that if someone on a low-carb, high-fat diet exercises as much gluttony as they want on roast lamb/pork/duck etc, they may not lose as much body fat as they expected and they may even gain some.
+Please note: This post is not criticising low-carb, high-fat diets.
+I'm pointing out that if someone on a low-carb, high-fat diet exercises as much gluttony as they want on roast lamb/pork/duck etc, they may not lose as much weight/body fat as they expected & they may even gain.

 "I would like to propose a theory which explains how fat cells can acquire glucose (& thus correct a deficiency in glycerol-3-phosphate) even when serum insulin level is basal.

 Anaerobic activity is very inefficient and uses pyruvate at a very rapid rate.
 A deficiency in pyruvate up-regulates all of the up-stream processes, including Glu-T4 transporters so as to maximise pyruvate production.

 This explains why resistance training with weights greatly increases muscular insulin sensitivity and why resistance training with weights when depleted of muscle glycogen can cause precipitous drops in blood glucose level.

 Ditto for glycerol-3-phosphate in fat cells.
 In this case, blood glucose level is maintained by the liver & kidneys, which convert the glycerol backbone of triacylglycerols (fats) and other substrates such as lactate, pyruvate & glucogenic amino acids into glucose."

 In plain terms what this means is that, like muscle cells, fat cells can acquire as much glucose as they need, independently of carbohydrate intake.